Dean Smith (footballer, born 1971): Norwich City

 On 15 November 2021, Smith signed a two-and-a-half-year deal to become the new Norwich City head coach, replacing the outgoing Daniel Farke.
 He won his first game in charge, a 2–1 victory over Southampton.
 The game made him the first manager to take charge of successive Premier League matches against the same opponent.
 Norwich climbed out of the relegation zone on 21 January with a 3–0 win at Watford, having beaten Everton at Carrow Road six days previously.
-However, the "Canaries" went on to win just one more Premier League game and were relegated in last place at the end of the 2021–22 season, though relegation was confirmed with four games left to play.
-On 27 December 2022, Smith was sacked as Norwich City head coach after a run of just three wins in 13 Championship matches saw the club fall from first in October to fifth in the table and twelve points off the top two; sporting director Stuart Webber said the decision was taken to "give ourselves the best possible chance of achieving our objective of promotion to the Premier League this season", whilst pundits also criticised Smith for his style of play.
+However, Norwich went on to win just one more Premier League game and were relegated in last place at the end of the 2021–22 season, though relegation was confirmed with four games left to play.

+On 27 December 2022, Smith was dismissed as Norwich City head coach after a run of just three wins in 13 Championship matches saw the club fall from first in October to fifth in the table and twelve points off the top two; sporting director Stuart Webber said the decision was taken to "give ourselves the best possible chance of achieving our objective of promotion to the Premier League this season".
 David Wagner became his successor.